 An efficient way to make money is to be good at your work.
-To make your experience even better, flourishing in the corporate world would be great.
-But the corporate world can be complex, so the rules of work will help in reducing the friction during your transition from school to the workplace.
+Who wouldn't want to flourish in the corporate world?
+But the corporate world can be complex, so the rules of work is helpful in reducing the friction during a transition from school to the workplace.

 The rules of work mentions about the unspoken truth about getting ahead in the corporate world.

 Successful navigation in this unfamiliar territory will enable you to thrive.
 As a start, you need to understand the unwritten rules of the office.
-Here’s the summary of The Rules of Work by one of my favourite authors - Richard Templar.
+Here’s the summary of The Rules of Work by Richard Templar.

 Part 1: Work Ethnic